Jason David Frank: Personal life

 Frank began attending a Christian church after the death of his brother Erik.
 He married his first wife, Shawna, in 1994, and they had three children together before divorcing in 2001.
 In 2003, he married his second wife, Tammie, and they had one daughter.
 In 2022, Tammie filed for divorce, though she and Frank were attempting to reconcile at the time of his death.

 In 2017, he was targeted by a man named Matthew Sterling while attending Phoenix Comicon.
 Police were able to arrest Sterling before he got near Frank, after being tipped off due to social media threats made by Sterling.
 Sterling was later committed to 25 1/2 years at the Arizona State Hospital.

 Death

-On November 19, 2022, Frank was found dead by suicide in a hotel in Houston, Texas.
+On November 19, 2022, Jason David Frank was found dead by suicide in a hotel in Katy, Texas.
+He was 49 years old.
 His wife Tammie, who was also staying at the hotel, subsequently explained that Frank had been struggling with depression and other mental health issues.
+The couple, who were in the middle of a divorce, argued loudly and got separate rooms.
+Tammie stepped out of Frank's room to go to the lobby for snacks to "help him relax and sober up before sleep."
+She was gone for approximately 10 minutes.
+Upon returning, she found the door locked and received no response to her repeated knocking.
+Hotel staff and law enforcement were called to the scene.
+Police gained entry to the room and discovered the actor hanged himself in the bathroom.
 Several of Frank's former co-stars—including Amy Jo Johnson, Austin St. John, David Yost, Walter Emanuel Jones, Steve Cardenas, Johnny Yong Bosch, and Catherine Sutherland—posted tributes to Frank.